fractalbass/data_science/_posts/2018-1-1-data_science_30.markdown

 ## Introduction

 Over the past few months, I have worked on several deep learning projects.
-In each case, one thing has become obivous to me.
+In each case, one thing has become clear to me.
 Deep learning requires significant processing power.
 I have, in the past, used my 2015 MacBook Pro for training deep learning models.
 In some cases, the models that I have worked with have taken upwards of 6 hours to train.
 Since much of what I have been doing is really based on experimentation, waiting 6 hours to see if something worked is a drag...  no pun intended.

 This past month, I decided to build my own dedicated deep learning computer to see if I could speed things up a bit.
-Based on what I had read, using a dedicated graphs processing unit (GPU) really speeds up the time it takes to train neural networks.
+Based on what I had read, using a dedicated graphical processing unit (GPU) really speeds up the time it takes to train neural networks.
 Also, having a separate computer for training models would free up my Mac for other things like writing blog posts and recording music.

 The first step was to come up with a plan.
 Mine was simple.
 I knew I wanted to run Ubuntu 16.04, and I knew that I was going to use an Nvidia GPU...